Rajni Perera

-Rajni Perera (born 1985) is a painter and sculptor, known for using the imagery of science fiction, Indian miniature painting, and medieval armour in her work to explore gender and identity.
+Rajni Perera (born 1985) is a Sri Lankan-born Canadian multidisiclinary artist.
+She is known for using wide-ranging imagery such as science fiction, Indian miniature painting, and medieval armour in her work to explore themes of gender and identity.

 Biography

-Born in Sri Lanka, Perera was raised between her homeland, Australia and Canada.
+Born in Sri Lanka, Perera was also raised in Australia and Canada.
 Through British, U.S. and Japanese programming on television in Sri Lanka, she saw the animated Robotech series and the work of Hayao Miyazaki as well as American science fiction.
 In high school, she saw her first animated science fiction magazines which introduced her to the aesthetics of science fiction.
 While obtaining a B.F.A. in Drawing & Painting, OCAD University in Toronto, she began to challenge the canon taught at OCAD and began looking at the style of miniaturist painting as well as her own influences for guidance in exploring the politics of the colored body.

 She learned to critique the legacies of exoticism and ethnography through figurative work which combined elements of science fiction, fantasy and magic-realism, as well as Indian miniatures.
 Some of her later work, particularly The Traveller series (2019), reflects her view of emigrants in the future, as superior and resilient beings.
 She researched the technology of clothing and emphasized her painted figure's adornment and future-wear as a form of protective armour.
-Dress is a powerful tool to exercise cultural resilence, she feels and adds, "I wouldn`t paint anything I wouldn`t wear in a moment".
+Dress is a powerful tool to exercise cultural resilience, she feels and adds, "I wouldn't paint anything I wouldn't wear in a moment".